Rosehip syrup: benefits, harm, application

 It is recommended to use this drug in case of diseases such as:

-- Metabolic disorders, hormonal imbalance, high cholesterol levels.
+- Metabolic disorders, hormonal imbalance, high cholesterol.

 - Asthenic conditions.